(386) 868-5034

 IOLs

 An intraocular lens, or IOL, is a clear, plastic lens that becomes a permanent part of the eye and requires no care.
 Based on test results, a surgeon will recommend the best IOL for each individual patient.
+The types of IOL’s are monofocal, astigmatism correcting, multifocal and light-adjustable.

 Learn More